enovin/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move: Moves all files with starting with an uppercase letter to /tmp/u

 101-clean_emacs: Delete all files in the working directory that end with the ~ character

+102-tree: Creates the following directories in the working directory: welcome/, welcome/to/, welcome/to/school